1Franck/rbot/README.md

 ### RBot configuration and database installation

-To use the WebCli and/or queue system, you must configure and install RBot database.
+To use the WebCLI and/or queue system, you must configure and install RBot database.

 Once you have installed dependencies with composer, create an empty database and put connection infos in your `app/configs/dev/app.php`